 If you have ADHD and have been helped by Alcoholics Anonymous (AA) meetings, I am happy for you.
-This post, however, is about the danger of ADHD going unrecognized as individuals pursue help for addictions through AA and AA-based substance-treatment centers.
+This post is about something else: The danger of ADHD going unrecognized as individuals pursue help for addictions through AA and AA-based substance-treatment centers.
 Here I offer some first-person examples and research tidbits, along with an excerpt from an important new book.

 Almost 30 years ago, I attended my first meeting of Alcoholics Anonymous (AA).
 It wasn’t for me but for my roommate.
-She went only to snag a good seat for the next meeting that night: Overeaters Anonymous.
+She went only to snag a good seat for the meeting that came after: Overeaters Anonymous.
 I tagged along as moral support.

 At the meeting’s end, I chatted with the lady seated next to me.
 She knowingly explained: “They can’t sit with their feelings, so they keep distracting themselves.”

 “Huh,” I thought.
 What did I know?
 Maybe that was true, for some.
 But for the others, well, that was the most fidgety collection of people I’d ever seen.
 (Note: This was before I’d attended my first CHADD conference lectures.
 Ha!)

 ADHD & Addictions

 Of course, now I get it.
 For the last 18 years, at least.
 People with ADHD are more vulnerable to addictive substances and activities of all types.